yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 pip install -r requirements.txt
 ```

-4. Use `python predict.py` to generate prediction on test data.
+4. Use `python predict.py` to generate predictions on test data.
 The remaining steps are same as [official starter kit](https://github.com/AIcrowd/music-demixing-challenge-starter-kit).

 ## How to reproduce the training